sap-tutorials/Tutorials/tutorials/ml-fs-sapui5-img-classification/ml-fs-sapui5-img-classification.md

 Click on the **Run** icon ![Run Applications](00-run.png) or press `ALT+F5`.

-In the bar at the bottom, click on **SAPUI5 `FileUploader` with Built-in XHR** to pick your local picture.
+In the bar at the bottom, click on **Upload Picture** to pick your local picture.

 The service will be called, and the result displayed in a table.